johndgiese/angular-hyper-resource/README.md

 (https://developer.mozilla.org/en-US/docs/Web/HTML/Link_types) in
 HTML links), and a second optional argument for relationship name.

-The `$rel` method returns a promise for the related resouces.
+The `$rel` method returns a promise for the related resources.

 - If there is a single match, the promise will resolve to a "hyper-object"---an object containing all of the data returned from the API plus the two extra